Phonograph record: New sizes and materials after World War II

-Unwilling to accept and license Columbia's system, in February 1949, RCA Victor released the first 45 rpm single, 7 inches in diameter with a large center hole.
+Unwilling to accept and license Columbia's system, in February 1949, RCA Victor released the first 45 rpm single, 7 in in diameter with a large center hole.
 The 45 rpm player included a changing mechanism that allowed multiple disks to be stacked, much as a conventional changer handled 78s.
 Also like 78s, the short playing time of a single 45 rpm side meant that long works, such as symphonies and operas, had to be released on multiple 45s instead of a single LP, but RCA Victor claimed that the new high-speed changer rendered side breaks so brief as to be inconsequential.
 Early 45 rpm records were made from either vinyl or polystyrene.
 They had a playing time of eight minutes.

 At first the two systems were marketed in competition, in what was called "The War of the Speeds".

 Speeds

 Shellac era

 Columbia and RCA Victor's competition extended to equipment.
 Some turntables included spindle size adapters, but other turntables required snap-in inserts like this one to adapt Victor's larger 45 rpm spindle size to the smaller spindle size available on nearly all turntables.
 Shown is one popular design in use for many years.

 The older 78 rpm format continued to be mass-produced alongside the newer formats using new materials in decreasing numbers until the summer of 1958 in the U.S., and in a few countries, such as the Philippines and India (both countries issued recordings by the Beatles on 78s), into the late 1960s.
 For example, Columbia Records' last reissue of Frank Sinatra songs on 78 rpm records was an album called Young at Heart, issued in November 1954.